Allison Veloz: College career

-Professional career
+Club career

 In July 2024, Veloz signed her first professional contract with Necaxa in Liga MX Femenil.
 She quickly made an impact, scoring her first professional goal in a 1–0 victory over Santos Laguna.
 Her contributions helped Necaxa secure their first victory of the Apertura 2024 season.

+International career

+In 2026, Veloz was included with the Mexican squad for the Central American and Caribbean Games, where the team won the gold medal, defeating Colombia in the final.

 Personal life

 Veloz is the daughter of Melissa Lindley and Ruben Veloz.
 She has an older brother, Evan, and a younger sister, Willow.
 She chose to attend Northern Arizona University because of its positive environment and strong team support.